 A. Several different types of rules may be in place: laws, terms of service (TOS) agreements, genealogical ethics and your own good sense.
 Laws in the United States, Europe and elsewhere provide some level of protection for your DNA results.
-They may control whether an employer or insurance company can use a genealogical DNA test to make decisions about employment or benefits, and whether law enforcement agencies need court approval to obtain your data (see page 52 for more on this).
+They may control whether an employer or insurance company can use a genealogical DNA test to make decisions about employment or benefits, and whether law enforcement agencies need court approval to obtain your data.
 But these laws aren’t in place everywhere, and they don’t cover every possible use of your DNA.

 TOS agreements—also called “terms and conditions”—are rules companies and websites put in place to which you must agree in order to use their services.
 Just about any genealogy website has TOS, whether you’re purchasing a DNA test kit or subscribing to a website where you search for ancestors’ old records.
-These agreements affect your legal rights, so you should always read them (see page 50 for more details on TOS).
+These agreements affect your legal rights, so you should always read them.
 Clicking that little box to agree to a company’s TOS is akin to signing a contract, and it’s generally enforceable by the terms of contract laws.

 Q. Do any laws protect you from misuse of your genetic information?

 A. The answer varies depending where you live.
 Laws are pretty much a patchwork around the world that can change in unpredictable ways.

 In the United States, current federal laws offer a fairly low level of protection against misuse of your DNA test results.
 The Genetic Information Non-Discrimination Act of 2008 says health insurers can’t use genetic tests to refuse (or charge more for) coverage, and companies with more than 15 employees can’t use them to discriminate at work.
 But life, disability and long-term care insurance aren’t included in this law, and small employers aren’t covered either unless a state law steps in to fill the gap.